keyboard_arrow_up

 Solid-state

-Any element that controls current without moving parts, heated filaments or vacuum gaps.
+Refers to devices that control current without moving parts, heated filaments, or vacuum gaps.

 Sorption

-A generic term used to describe the uptake of a gas or vapor by a solid without distinction as to whether the process occurs by adsorption and/or absorption.
+A general term for the uptake of gas or vapor by a solid, whether through adsorption or absorption.

 Standard Air